7.62x39 vs. 300 Blackout: Intermediate .30 Caliber Cartridges Collide

 The 300 AAC Blackout and 7.62x39mm Soviet are two centerfire rifle cartridges that are extremely similar in terms of external ballistics and terminal performance.

-The 7.62x39 has been a mainstay for former Communist Bloc countries for decades and has proven its combat effectiveness on the battlefield time and time again.
-However, integrating the 7.62x39 into the American AR platform has been fraught with difficulties as the cartridge design does not function well with AR-15 magazine design.
+The 7.62x39 has been a mainstay for former Communist Bloc countries for decades, and has proven its combat effectiveness on the battlefield time and time again.
+However, integrating the 7.62x39 into the American AR platform has been fraught with difficulty, as the cartridge does not function well with AR-15 magazines.

-Despite these difficulties, shooters yearned for an intermediate 30-caliber cartridge in their AR-15’s that could bridge the gap between the 5.56 NATO and 308 Winchester.
+Despite these difficulties, shooters yearned for an intermediate .30 caliber cartridge that could bridge the gap between the 5.56 NATO and 308 Winchester in their AR-15s.

-300 Blackout ammo is that bridge.
-There’s no denying that the 300 Blackout closely mimics the 7.62x39, but there are differences between these two cartridges that makes some shooters question which cartridge is right for their next sporting rifle.
+300 AAC Blackout ammo is that bridge.
+There’s no denying that the 300 Blackout closely mimics the 7.62x39, but there are differences between the two cartridges that make some shooters question which is right for their next sporting rifle.

-In this article, we will compare and contrast the 300 BLK vs 7.62x39 to help you understand the subtle nuances that make each cartridge unique and perfect for your next rifle.
+In this article we will compare and contrast the 300 BLK vs 7.62x39 to help you understand the subtle nuances that make each cartridge unique – and possibly perfect for your next rifle.

-No!
-The two cartridges are completely different and are not interchangeable.
+No. The two cartridges are completely different.
+They are not interchangeable.

-You should never fire a round that your rifle is not chambered for, as doing so can cause a catastrophic failure that could damage your firearm and yourself.
+You should never fire a round that your rifle is not chambered for.
+Doing so can cause a catastrophic failure that damages your firearm and injures you.
+Although both rifle cartridges are .30 caliber, the 7.62x39 fires a 0.311” diameter bullet while 300 Blackout fires a .308” diameter one.

 Cartridge Specs

-When comparing two rifle cartridges, it’s a good idea to analyze the cartridge specs to gain more knowledge of each.
+When comparing two rifle cartridges, it’s good to analyze their specs and gain more knowledge of each.
+For a quick visual reference, our rifle caliber chart shows how these and other popular cartridges compare in size at a glance.

-This is a true testament to the advancements in gunpowder technology since the development of the 7.62x39.
-However, using those advanced propellants comes at the cost of added pressure.
+This is a true testament to advancements in gunpowder technology since the development of the 7.62x39.
+Using those advanced propellants comes at the cost of added pressure, however, which is why the 300 BLK has a max chamber pressure of 55,000 psi: almost 10,000 psi higher than SAAMI specification for 7.62x39.

-Why Does 7.62x39 and 300 AAC Blackout Fire Different Bullet Diameters?
+Why do 7.62x39 and 300 AAC Blackout fire different bullet diameters?

-But why then is the Russian ammo designated a 7.62mm caliber?
+But why, then, is the Russian ammo designated as 7.62mm caliber?
 This is due to a discrepancy between how Russian and American gunsmiths measure bullet caliber.

 To make things more confusing, Russian gunsmiths use land measurements to define bullet diameter.
-This means that the land measurement on an AK-47 or SKS, and therefore the true bullet diameter, will measure 0.311” or 7.90mm.
+This means that the land measurement on an AK-47 or SKS – and therefore the true bullet diameter – will measure 0.311” (7.90mm).

 Recoil

 Both the 300 Blackout and 7.62x39mm are well known for having mild recoil.
-Most shooters will not have a problem shooting either of them all day at the range.
+Most shooters will not have a problem firing either all day at the range.

-As the 300 BLK has lower case capacity, it will generally have less recoil than the Russian 7.62x39.
+As the 300 BLK has lower case capacity, it generally has less recoil than the 7.62x39.

 Trajectory